dovecot/documentation/docs/core/config/dict.md

 The proxy driver performs dictionary accessing via the [[link,dict_proxy]].
 (The dict processes exist only if dict proxying is used.)
-This is especially useful with backends where their initialization is relatively expensive, such as SQL.
+This is especially useful with drivers where their initialization is relatively expensive, such as SQL.
 The dict processes will perform connection pooling.

 <SettingsComponent tag="dict-proxy" level="3" />

 ### Redis

-The Redis backend is recommended to be used via [`proxy`](#proxy) to support [connection pooling](#connection-pooling).
+The Redis driver is recommended to be used via [`proxy`](#proxy) to support [connection pooling](#connection-pooling).

 ::: warning